 - Development workflows: Connecting coding assistants to repositories and CI/CD via Cursor and VS Code

-TrueFoundry positions itself as a comprehensive AI infrastructure control plane emphasizing sub-3ms latency and 350+ RPS performance for model deployment orchestration.
+TrueFoundry positions itself as a comprehensive AI infrastructure control plane for model deployment orchestration.
 The platform includes MCP gateway capabilities as part of broader MLOps management.

 - Unified LLM + MCP management: Consolidated vendor relationship for comprehensive AI infrastructure

-- 50% faster RAG/Agent deployment: Acceleration versus traditional ML platforms
+- RAG/Agent deployment support: Acceleration versus traditional ML platforms

 - Over-engineering risk: Comprehensive MLOps features are unnecessary for teams focused solely on MCP deployment

-Organizations requiring unified model deployment, training orchestration, and MCP gateway functionality in a single platform—willing to invest significant setup time for consolidated infrastructure.
+Organizations requiring unified model deployment, training orchestration, and MCP gateway functionality in a single platform, and willing to invest setup time for consolidated infrastructure.

 Open-source implementations like IBM ContextForge and LiteLLM MCP offer zero licensing costs with full customization capabilities for teams with development resources.